markmikkelsen/Gannet/README.md

 - Siemens .rda
 - Siemens TWIX (.dat)

-For creating and co-registering voxel masks, structural images need to be in NIfTI (Philips and Siemens) or DICOM (GE) format.
+For creating and co-registering voxel masks, structural images need to be in NIfTI format (DICOM files can also be used if processing GE P-files).

-Philips users: Do not use structural images exported using the _fsl-nifti_ option as this creates problems with co-registration in Gannet.
+__Philips users: Do not use structural images exported using the _fsl-nifti_ option as this creates problems with co-registration in Gannet.__

 ## Getting help